 Seaside Santorini.
 This is your chance to enjoy Mediterranean gourmet seafood in a stylish beach-front restaurant, bar, and lounge in Perivolos.
 The experience includes a full-service beach and a fashion boutique.
 In the kitchen, Mediterranean flavors elegantly blend with the creative funky culinary “remixes” and the personal style of chefs Tassos Bacharidis and his business partner Maria Christofidou.

 Ambrosia.
 This upscale & posh caldera-view Mediterranean gourmet restaurant in Oia is world-famous.
-Enjoy your candlelight dinner on the panorama terrace overlooking the caldera or dine in one of the two antique-filled indoor spaces when COVID19 restrictions are not in place.
+Enjoy your candlelight dinner on the panorama terrace overlooking the caldera or dine in one of the two antique-filled indoor spaces.

 Along with premium-level luxury accommodation, we must say that the Andronis group has done a magnificent job with its restaurants in its hotels in Oia.
 If upscale dining is your thing, try Lauda in the Andronis Boutique Hotel, built on a rock in 1971, as the village’s ﬁrst restaurant, today a gourmet destination with a menu developed by 3-Michelin-star chef Emmanuel Renaut.
-Try also Pacman for sushi and Opson in the Andronis Arcadia.
-Opson restaurant brings you a unique new dining experience – cuisine inspired by the tastes and ingredients of classical Greece.
-Chef Stefanos Kolimadis, in consultation with a classical scholar, has created a tasting menu based on the dishes enjoyed by philosophers such as Aristotle, Plato, and the poet Homer.
+Try also Pacman for sushi and the new 2023 opening of the Beefbar Santorini in the Andronis Arcadia.
 Finally, don’t miss Lycabettus in the Andronis Luxury Suites on one of the most romantic terraces of Oia.

 Tango.
 This established caldera-view champagne & cocktail bar at Fira has the most majestic cliff-side terraces.
 Minimalist lines, sophisticated décor, smart touches, and acclaimed guest DJs create an irresistible atmosphere, hence it is getting packed after midnight.